oracle-livelabs/adb/shared/adb-speaks-human/setup-environment/setup-environment.md

 ## Task 2: Provision an ADB Instance, Load Data, and Install the Select AI Demo Application

-Use an OCI Cloud Stack to set up your workshop environment by creating an ADB instance, upload the data to the instance, and download the ADB Select AI application.
+Use an OCI Cloud Stack to set up your workshop environment by creating an ADB instance, upload the data to the instance, and install the Select AI demo application that was built using APEX.

 1. Deploy the required cloud resources for this workshop using the OCI Resource Manager.
 Click the [Create and install stack](https://cloud.oracle.com/resourcemanager/stacks/create?region=home&zipUrl=https://github.com/oracle-devrel/terraform-oci-oracle-cloud-foundation/releases/download/v1.0.0/Deploy-ChatDB-Autonomous-Database-Select-AI-demonstration-RM.zip) link.
 The automation uses a predefined OCI Cloud Stack Template that contains all of the resources that you will need in this workshop.
 You'll use OCI Resource Manager to deploy this template and make your environment available in just a few minutes.
 Your first step will be to log in to Oracle Cloud.
 Next, you will land on the Resource Manager page where you will kick off a job that will do the following:
     * Create a new Autonomous Database named **`MovieStreamWorkshop`** by default; however, you can replace the database name with your own name.